 Then the POS user will have to enter the product details ( product name, and product price) and add the product into the cart by clicking on the “ADD” button as shown below.

 After that, the product will be visible in the cart for the checkout process.

 The POS user can add products to the cart by using both the barcodes ie SKU and Product Id.

 Under the “Cashier” tab, the POS agent manages the functionalities like “Close Counter”, “Today Cash”, “Sale History”.

 On clicking the “Close Counter” tab, Drawer Amount Details, Counted Drawer Amount, Closing Drawer Detail options are available.

-The Drawer Amount Details displays the opening amount which is $1000.00 here, today sales and the expected amount in Drawer, $1519.00.
+The Drawer Amount Details display the opening amount which is $1000.00 here, today’s sales, and the expected amount in Drawer, $1519.00.

 Under the Counted Drawer Amount displays the cash amount and the remarks.

 Thus, the counted drawer amount is the cash amount that is collected for a particular day.
 The POS agent may add the remarks as well.

 Closing Drawer Details displays the closing balance details for a particular day.